 Pauses are calming.

 These breaks don’t have to be short Brain Bursts either!
 Stretch it out!
 Take 60 seconds!
-You’ll find that the peace you and your students feel after is incredible.
-I must admit even though I love the crazy Brain Breaks, throwing these in there every now and then is awesome!
+You’ll find that the peace you and your students feel afterwards is incredible.
+I must admit that even though I love the crazy Brain Breaks, throwing these in there every now and then is awesome!
 Here are a variety of ways I use breathing Brain Breaks in my classroom:

 - Students stay seated, tell them to close their eyes and say the word “breathe” in your target language.
-Then make a loud breathing noise in with your nose and make an equally as loud exhale sound with your mouth, that way they can keep their eyes closed but you are leading them.
+Then, make a loud breathing noise in with your nose and make an equally as loud exhale sound with your mouth, that way they can keep their eyes closed but you are leading them.
 Do that three times.

 - Stand students up.
 Tell them to raise their arms to the sky as they breathe in and bring them down to their sides as they breathe out.

 - One of my dearest friends at school who is the most incredible theatre teacher I’ve ever met taught me this one.
-Outside of my class, I teach students to use this before tests and if they seem nervous about something.
+Outside of my class, I teach students to use this before tests or if they seem nervous about something.
 Stand students up.
 Cross your right hand over your body and hold your left earlobe and do the same with your left hand on your right earlobe and then bend your knees and squat and breathe in as you do this and then as you come up breathe out.
 Do this several times.
 This is also a great strategy for kids with ADD.
 I like to have the kids close their eyes after I demo it so they aren’t giggling and laughing and embarrassed.